Zorangeorge/MTA-Dystopia-The-Incident/README.md

 Dystopia: The Incident is my attempt at creating a story-driven post-apocalyptic MMO-RPG for the MTA San Andreas platform.
 Some of the code is original but huge amounts of it comes from the MTA community, edited, re-purposed sometimes and patched together to power a seamless, feature rich game world, designed to be also enjoyable as a single-player experience.

+### For server owners:
+Gamemode is in playable state.
+Some aspects are still unoptimized, so you might experience low performance in certain map areas or when doing certain actions.
+There are still some bugs left (none of them truly gamebreaking, at least nothing that cannot be solved through a quick relog).
+You will find some unfinished features, but the gamemode will be updated on a regular basis at least until v 1.0.

+### For developers:
 *All contributions are welcome*, but be aware: this project was and still is a learning experience for me.
 The codebase follows few to no standards, is poorly organized and is unoptimized; you're likely to encounter dead code, oddities, stupid stuff and just about any kind of mistake you would expect a beginner to make.
 To give you an idea, when I started this I had only a very vague notion of what a variable is.
 Nonetheless, the result itself is very much playable and enjoyable.

 ### Test server: